Contents

 2. Plan and Schedule Effectively

-An environmental compliance inspector’s day often starts by driving to the office to pick up a list of inspections for the day, then zigzagging across their jurisdiction for inspections, and finally driving back to the office to type up notes.
+An environmental compliance inspector’s day often starts by driving to the office to pick up a list of inspections and paperwork for the day, then zigzagging across their jurisdiction for inspections, and finally driving back to the office to type up notes.
 Effective planning and scheduling can make inspectors more efficient.

 3. Include All Relevant Documentation